Why coat care is so important in autumn

 1. Regular brushing – the little ritual

-- During the autumn coat change, daily brushing should become a routine.
+- During the autumn shedding season, daily brushing should become routine for dogs.

-- Short-haired dogs: 2–3 times a week is sufficient.
+- Short-haired dogs: 2-3 times per week is sufficient.

-- Long-haired dogs or thick coats: Daily with an undercoat comb or de-matting brush.
+- Long-haired dogs or dogs with thick fur: Brush daily with an undercoat comb or dematting brush.

-- TIP : Brushing acts like a little massage – it strengthens the bond and promotes blood circulation.
+- TIP : Brushing acts like a small massage – it strengthens the bond and promotes blood circulation.

 2. Drying after walks – more than just a towel

-- Don't forget the spaces between your toes: Moisture collects there, and the skin can become soft and susceptible to fungi or bacteria.
+- Don't forget the spaces between your toes: Moisture collects there, the skin can soften and become susceptible to fungi or bacteria.

-- Drying ears: Droopy ears in particular retain moisture.
+- Drying ears: Especially floppy ears retain moisture.

-- DIY dog bathrobe: An old, large terry cloth bathrobe can be cut to size and fitted with Velcro fasteners—this will help the coat dry faster and keep the dog warm.
+- DIY dog bathrobe: An old, large terry cloth bathrobe can be cut to size and adjusted with Velcro fasteners – this helps the fur dry faster and keeps the dog warm.

 3. Bathing only in exceptional cases

-- Frequent bathing destroys the skin’s protective layer of fat.
+- Frequent bathing destroys the protective layer of fat on the skin.

-- In autumn, a rinse with clear water is usually sufficient.
+- In autumn, a rinse with clean water is usually sufficient.

-- For heavy dirt, use mild dog shampoo – never human shampoo!
+- For heavy soiling, use mild dog shampoo – never human shampoo!

 - TIP: Always spray with microorganisms after bathing.
-A healthy microbiome for the coat.
+A healthy microbiome is important for the coat.
+Shampoo also removes the beneficial microorganisms, so reapply them!

 4. Parasite check – how to do it right

-Ticks and fleas are also active in autumn, as long as it is not permanently freezing.
+Ticks and fleas are also active in autumn, as long as it doesn't freeze for extended periods.

-- Check for ticks: Part the fur after every walk and check especially the head, neck, armpits, belly and the space between the toes.
+- Check for ticks: After every walk, part your fur and pay particular attention to your head, neck, armpits, belly and between your toes.

 - Flea detection: Run a flea comb through the fur.
-If small black crumbs remain on the comb and turn red when rubbed on a damp cloth (blood residue), then this indicates a flea infestation.
+If small black specks remain in the comb and turn red on a damp cloth (blood residue) → flea infestation.

-- TIP : Watch for changes in behavior – constant scratching or nibbling can be a sign.
+- TIP : Pay attention to changes in behavior – constant scratching or nibbling can be a sign.

 5. Nutrition for skin and coat

-- Coat care begins from the inside: High-quality oils (e.g. linseed oil, salmon oil) make the coat shiny and support the skin.
+- Grooming begins from within: High-quality oils (e.g., linseed oil, salmon oil) make the coat shiny and support the skin.

-- Minerals such as silicon are important for skin and fur – zeolite can be useful as a natural mineral here.
+- Minerals like silicon are important for skin and fur – here, zeolite can be beneficial as a natural mineral.

-- During the coat change, the body uses up many resources, so pay attention to a balanced diet.
+- During the shedding season, the body uses up many resources, so pay attention to a balanced diet.

 Zeolite & skin powder – gentle helpers in autumn

-- Binds harmful substances in the digestive tract – ideal when dogs ingest something undesirable in leaves or on meadows.
+- Binds harmful substances in the digestive tract – ideal if dogs ingest something unwanted in the leaves or on meadows.

 - Provides minerals that support skin and coat during shedding.